42northgroup/42Viral/readme.md

 A full CMS and blogging platform to provide a scalable and robust "kick start" for projects of any size.

-_Be warned we are still in dev mode, anything can change with out notice nor remorse_
+__Be warned we are still in dev mode, anything can change without notice or remorse__

 ## Libraries and Concepts